-82P33731integrates key features that allows the device to be used in Synchronous Ethernet, SONET and SDH applications.
+82P33831 integrates key features that allows the device to be used in Synchronous Ethernet, SONET and SDH applications.
 There are several key synchronization standards that are important to meet for such a system, they are:

-- ITU-T Recommendation G.8262, Timing characteristics of Synchronous Ethernet Equipment slave clock (EEC) - ITU-T Recommendation G.8264, Distribution of timing through packet networks - ITU-T Recommendation G.812, Timing requirements of slave clocks suitable for use as node clocks in synchronization networks. - ITU-T Recommendation G.813, Timing characteristics of SDH equipment slave clocks (SEC). - GR-253-CORE Telcordia Technologies Generic Requirements -Issue 5, October 2009 - GR-1244-CORE Telcordia Technologies Generic Requirements -Issue 4, October 2009 - ATIS-0900101.2006 T1.101 Synchronization Interface Standard jitter requirement is 0.3ps from 10 kHz to 20 MHz.
-The 82P33731 does meet this tight jitter requirement.
+- ITU-T Recommendation G.8262, Timing characteristics of Synchronous Ethernet Equipment slave clock (EEC) - ITU-T Recommendation G.8264, Distribution of timing through packet networks

+- ITU-T Recommendation G.812, Timing requirements of slave clocks suitable for use as node clocks in synchronization networks. - ITU-T Recommendation G.813, Timing characteristics of SDH equipment slave clocks (SEC). - GR-253-CORE Telcordia Technologies Generic Requirements -Issue 5, October 2009 - GR-1244-CORE Telcordia Technologies Generic Requirements -Issue 4, October 2009 - ATIS-0900101.2006 T1.101 Synchronization Interface Standard

-Figure 3 shows a single blade architecture that it is usually used in simple equipment.
-As an example, for a specific 10G PHY, the maximum
+Figure 8 shows a single blade architecture that it is usually used in simple equipment.
+As an example, for a specific 10G PHY, the maximum jitter requirement is 0.3ps from 10kHz to 20MHz.
+The 82P33831 does meet this tight jitter requirement.

-Figure 3.
+Figure 8.
 SyncE/SONET/SDH single blade application

-Figure 4 shows an active/redundant architecture, as described before it is usually used in Telecom equipment that are designed to have a redundant timing card in case of primary timing card failure.
+Figure 9 shows an active/redundant architecture, as described before it is usually used in Telecom equipment that are designed to have a redundant timing card in case of primary timing card failure.
 The redundant timing card mimics the output of the active timing card, so in case of failure the system will still provide proper synchronization.

-Figure 4.
+Figure 9.
 SyncE/SONET/SDH active/redundant application

-3.2 HARDWARE FUNCTIONAL DESCRIPTION
+3.3 HARDWARE FUNCTIONAL DESCRIPTION

-3.2.1 SYSTEM CLOCK
+3.3.1 SYSTEM CLOCK